Use of Weak Hash

 What is regarded as "reasonable" varies by context and threat model, but in general, "reasonable" could cover any attack that is more efficient than brute force (i.e., on average, attempting half of all possible combinations).
 Note that some attacks might be more efficient than brute force but are still not regarded as achievable in the real world.

-Any algorithm does not meet the above conditions will generally be considered weak for general use in hashing.
+Any algorithm that does not meet the above conditions will generally be considered weak for general use in hashing.

 In addition to algorithmic weaknesses, a hash function can be made weak by using the hash in a security context that breaks its security guarantees.
 For example, using a hash function without a salt for storing passwords (that are sufficiently short) could enable an adversary to create a "rainbow table" [REF-637] to recover the password under certain conditions; this attack works against such hash functions as MD5, SHA-1, and SHA-2.